 The functioning of the U.S. electoral process increasingly comes down to resolving election law disputes in court.
 These election law cases are extraordinarily important to the democratic process, often concerning fundamental issues such as ballot access, accurate vote counts, and voter challenges.

-Each year, the Program hosts a symposium on a topic addressesing a timely election law topic.
-Past symposia have featured an array of distinguished panelists discussing topics such as campaign fianance, redistricting, the role of secretaries of state in managing elections, and "campaigning in the courts" (a panel designed to examine the rising tide of election ligitation and campaign strategy).
-For information about the annual symposium seriess, see the ELP News & Activities page.
+Each year, the Program hosts a symposium on a topic addressing a timely election law topic.
+Past symposia have featured an array of distinguished panelists discussing topics such as judicial campaign finance, redistricting, the role of secretaries of state in managing elections, and "campaigning in the courts" (a panel designed to examine the rising tide of election litigation and campaign strategy).
+For information about the annual symposium series, see the ELP News & Activities page.

-The Election Law Program also works closely with its student arm, the William & Mary Election Law Society to run an Election Law Speaker series to bring prominent election lawyers and scholars to campus and plan other events throughout the academic year.
+The Election Law Program also works closely with its student arm, the William & Mary Election Law Society to run an Election Law Speaker series bringing prominent election lawyers and scholars to campus and planning other events throughout the academic year.

 *Featured Image (top right of page): Levar Stoney, the youngest person and the first African American to ever hold the office of Secretary of the Commonwealth of Virginia, speaking about the state of voting rights removal and restoration policies in the Commonwealth on February 19th, 2015.